DC293/DC293.github.io/_machine_learning/K-means_clustering.md

 # Implementing K-Means

 Let's implement a simple version of the algorithm.
-For this example, a dataset has been generated at random.
+FFor this example, a dataset has been generated randomly.

 ## Step 1 - Choose number of clusters
 Step 1 is to choose the number of clusters $K$ we would like to use.
 We will use 3 clusters to try and identify the 3 types of players.